CharlesProjectSolutions/BCH_Low_Blood_Pressure_Analysis/README.md

-# BCH_Low_Blood_Pressure_Analysis
+# 📌 Project Overview
 Imagine a scenario where every minute counts during a pediatric surgery.
-Blood pressure can fluctuate rapidly, and identifying prolonged periods of low blood pressure is crucial for patient safety.
+Blood pressure can fluctuate rapidly, and identifying prolonged periods of low blood pressure is crucial in ensuring patient safety.
 Healthcare providers need a reliable way to quickly spot potentially dangerous trends in real-time.
+This project analyzes **low blood pressure cases** in children undergoing surgery.
+It identifies cases where **systolic blood pressure dropped below a safe threshold** for at least **14 consecutive minutes**, helping medical teams assess risks.